Improved life for families, focus on education and jobs highlight platform for District 95 Representative hopeful Robin Parrott

 As an experienced educator and mom of four, Parrott said she puts public education as a top priority.

-“Livingston Parish students deserve small classes, teachers that are paid as professionals and public Pre-K through college education funding,” she said.
-“If you work 40-plus hours a week, you should not live and poverty.”
+“Livingston Parish students deserve small classes, teachers that are paid as professionals, and public Pre-K through college education funding,” she said.
+“If you work 40-plus hours a week, you should not live in poverty.”

 Parrott said she has worked since age 16 and knows that workers deserve livable wages.
 She said she will work to help small business succeed in communities throughout District 95.